haacked/haacked.com/_posts/archived/2005-04-21-trillian-wikipedia-integration.aspx.markdown

 ---
 layout: post
-title: "Trillian Wikipedia Integration"
+title: Trillian Wikipedia Integration
 date: 2005-04-21 -0800
 comments: true
 disqus_identifier: 2764
-categories: [tech]
+categories:
+- tech
+redirect_from: "/archive/2005/04/20/trillian-wikipedia-integration.aspx/"
 ---

 I'm chatting with my buddy Micah who will ask me a question and then annoyingly answer it himself immediately after.
 For example, he asked me how FireFox picks up an icon from web pages.
 I replied that there's a